Ottawa enjoys warmest St. Patrick’s Day in 10 years

 Here is a look at the forecast for Ottawa.

-Showers are possible this evening, and temperature will fall to 2 C overnight.
+Showers are possible this evening, and the temperature will fall to 2 C overnight.

 It will be a rainy weekend with showers expected on both Saturday and Sunday.
 Saturday’s forecast calls for periods of rain throughout the day and a high of 7 C. The rain could change to snow in the evening and temperatures will drop to 0 C overnight.